Skip to main content

 • PostgreSQL Logs.
 These logs can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.
 To learn more about the log format, refer to the Azure documentation.

 • Activity logs.
-Provides insight into any subscription-level or management group level events that have occurred in the Azure.
+Provides insight into any subscription-level or management group-level events that have occurred in Azure.
 To learn more, refer to the Azure documentation.

 • Metrics.
 These metrics are available for a flexible server instance of Azure Database for PostgreSQL.
 For more information on supported metrics and instructions for enabling them, refer to the Azure documentation.